Connect with others who understand.

 What Causes Hemophilia?

-Hemophilia is a group of bleeding disorders that are caused by a deficiency of blood clotting factors, the proteins and enzymes that are necessary for normal clot formation.
-Blood clotting, or coagulation, is an important part of hemostasis, which is the body’s mechanism for preventing blood loss.
+Hemophilia is a group of bleeding disorders that are caused by a lack of blood clotting factors, the proteins and enzymes needed to make blood clot.
+Blood clotting, or coagulation, is the body’s way of stopping blood loss.

-Symptoms of hemophilia can vary in severity among individuals.
-In those with mild hemophilia, symptoms may be limited to easy bruising, nosebleeds, and excessive bleeding after surgery.
-Severe hemophilia may cause spontaneous bleeding, including life-threatening internal bleeding and brain hemorrhage.
+Symptoms of hemophilia can vary in severity.
+For people with mild hemophilia, symptoms may be limited to easy bruising, nosebleeds, and excessive bleeding after an injury or surgery.
+Severe hemophilia may cause spontaneous bleeding, including life-threatening internal bleeding and brain bleeds.

 How Do Blood Clots Form?

-To understand how clotting factor deficiencies cause hemophilia, you first need to understand how blood clots form.
-The process of normal blood clotting, called the coagulation cascade, is complicated and involves many steps.
+To understand how a lack of clotting factor causes hemophilia, you first need to understand how blood clots form.
+The process of normal blood clotting is complicated and involves many steps.
 To put it simply, tissue damage triggers a chain reaction where one clotting factor is activated.
 That factor activates a second factor, which activates a third factor, and so on.

-Ultimately, a blood clot is formed from blood platelets, red blood cells, and fibrin, a protein that binds the clot together.
-If any one of these required clotting factors is not available, then the chain reaction stops and blood clots cannot form, leading to bleeding disorders.
+Ultimately, a blood clot is formed from blood platelets, red blood cells, and fibrin (a protein that binds the clot together).
+If any one of these required clotting factors is not available, then the chain reaction stops and blood clots cannot form to stop the bleeding.
+This leads to bleeding disorders.

 What Causes the Different Types of Hemophilia?

-There are two main types of hemophilia: hemophilia A (the most common) and hemophilia B. Hemophilia A (classic hemophilia) is caused by a deficiency of clotting factor 8 (VIII), and hemophilia B (Christmas disease) is caused by a deficiency of factor IX (Christmas factor).
-You will usually see Roman numerals in any discussion of clotting factors.
+There are two main types of hemophilia: hemophilia A (the most common) and hemophilia B. Hemophilia A (or classic hemophilia) is caused by low levels of clotting factor VIII (8), and hemophilia B (or Christmas disease) is caused by low levels of factor IX (9).

-The severity of hemophilia is determined by the level of clotting factor deficiency.
+The severity of hemophilia is determined by how severe the clotting factor deficiency is.
 Less clotting factor results in more severe disease.

-Typically, not producing enough of a clotting factor or producing a faulty clotting factor can result in deficiencies.
+Typically, not producing enough clotting factor or producing a faulty clotting factor (one that does not function properly) can result in a bleeding disorder.
 The most common inherited bleeding disorder, von Willebrand disease, can also cause a decrease in available factor VIII because of a deficiency of von Willebrand factor.

 Genetic Causes of Hemophilia